wrd0wl/MOVIes-Data-and-Algorithms/README.md

 # MOVIes Data and Algorithms
-An university project written in Java.
+A university project written in Java.

 ### Implemented dictionaries and algorithms.
 - Dictionaries: